 Dr. Simone Baumann-Pickering is a Professor at Scripps Institution of Oceanography.
-Her research covers time-series analysis of phenological patterns and spatial ecology of pelagic nekton, interactions of predators and prey, and adaptations of animals to natural and anthropogenic changes in the environment.
-She has carried out collaborative ecological research using advanced acoustical and environmental sampling technologies with indirect and direct applications to fisheries management.
+Her research covers long-term phenological patterns and spatial ecology of cetaceans, interactions of predators and prey, and adaptations of animals to natural and anthropogenic changes in the environment.
+She has carried out collaborative ecological research using advanced acoustical and environmental sampling technologies with indirect and direct applications to protected species management.

 Dr. Alba Solsona Berga received her BS in Biology from the University of Barcelona in 2012, her MS in Biological Oceanography from the University of Vigo in 2013, and her PhD from the Polytechnic University of Catalonia, Spain.
 Her research focuses on automated detection and classification techniques for acoustic signals, and how anthropogenic noise and environmental variables influence habitat use of these cetacean species.
 When she’s not wrestling with MATLAB, she likes to spread the knowledge and inspiration of biomimicry for sustainable innovations.